Don’t Ignore These Early Symptoms of Black Fungus Disease

 - Serology testing is useful in identifying antibodies against the organism in serum samples.
 Treatment consists of surgical debridement, antifungal agents, and supportive care.

-- Lipid formulations of amphotericin B (liposomal amphotericin B, Amphoteric) are recommended for systemic use.
+- Lipid formulations ofamphotericin B(liposomal amphotericin B, Amphoteric) are recommended for systemic use.
 Posaconazole (Noxafil, Alcon) has recently received approval for oral administration.

 - Voriconazole (Vfend, Pfizer) is also approved for intravenous administration.